Yew – Hanged One – Paradox

 The Hittites of Anatolia (Turkey 1750 BCE) first named the yew “eya,” meaning, “touched by eternity” because a solitary yew tree could live to be 3000 years old.
 This sense of immortality is intertwined with mortality as yew was also the wood of choice for deadly weapons such as longbows.
 The word “toxic” comes from toxon, the Greek word for bow.
 Arrows made of yew were known to be toxic, which inspired the genus name Taxus.

-The runes of the Elder Futhark identified as the vowel “ei” is “eihwaz” meaning yew tree.
-The rune identified with the vowel “e” is “ehwaz” or “horse.”
+The runes of the Elder Futhark identified the vowel “ei” as “eihwaz” meaning yew tree.
+The rune identified with the vowel “e” was “ehwaz” or “horse.”
 This association between yew and horse speaks to the paradox of yew as both a stationary tree and a galloping horse.

-In Norse mythology, the yew tree was also seen as the World Tree known as Yggdrasil, or “Odin’s Horse.”
+In Norse mythology, the yew tree (mistaken as an ash tree for being called “needle ash”) was also seen as the World Tree known as Yggdrasil, or “Odin’s Horse.”
 Odin, the Norse god/king, sacrificed himself by hanging on Yggdrasil, (an evergreen tree) for nine nights and nine days.
 During this time, he traveled through the nine worlds of existence to learn the secrets of life and death.

 Another paradox of yew is its toxicity and its ability to save lives.
 Yew trees contain poisonous alkaloids known as taxanes.
 All parts of the yew tree are toxic to humans except for the fleshy “berry” that surrounds the seed, the berry itself is edible but the seed is highly poisonous.
 The Pacific yew, Taxus brevifolia, native to the Pacific Northwest, was the initial source of Taxol, a drug used to treat breast and lung cancer.
 By looking at yews from a different perspective, an entire class of medicine was created that saved lives.